Ogden, Utah: Sports and recreation

-Ogden was the site of the infamous Hi-Fi murders in 1974.

-Flying J, the largest retailer of diesel fuel in North America, once had its corporate headquarters in Ogden.

 In the media

 Ogden is one of five cities featured in the first season of the ABC reality series Emergency Call, which chronicles real-life 9-1-1 calls and the operator-dispatchers who handle them.
-The Ogden City Mall (which has since been replaced by The Junction (Ogden, Utah) featured in the video of the pop music hit "I Think We're Alone Now" by Tiffany Darwish.
+The Ogden City Mall (which has since been replaced by The Junction complex) featured in the video of the pop music hit "I Think We're Alone Now" by Tiffany Darwish.